Sowe’s brace not enough as CSKA Sofia crash out of Europa League | Goal.com

 The 26-year-old then completed his brace in the 55th minute, firing a fine effort into the back of the net to claim all three points.

-Sowe featured for 74 minutes before making ways for Ahmed Ahmedov in his 10th appearance in the tournament this season.
+Sowe featured for 74 minutes before making way for Ahmed Ahmedov in his 10th appearance in the tournament this season.

 The forward’s impressive contribution was, however, not enough to help Bruno Akrapovic’s men reach the knockout stages of the European competition.